 To be a successful business person, you can’t just focus on providing quality products and services to your existing customers, you also need to keep an eye on your finances.
 There has to be proper checks on all financial transactions taking place, ensuring that the funds of the company are not being misused.

 One of the best ways to keep track of your business finances is a bank reconciliation statement.
 This is an important financial document which helps you to safeguard your business against any fraud committed by any external or internal source.

-A bank reconciliation statement compares the internal financial transactions as per your books of accounts with the bank statement, to detect any discrepancies.
+The purpose of the bank reconciliation statement is to compare the internal financial transactions as per your books of accounts with the bank statement, to detect any discrepancies.
 These discrepancies or differences could be due to accounting errors or fraud.
 Whatever might be the reason, your business is losing money, and you need to rectify the problem immediately.

 These statements are prepared on a monthly basis, and errors are detected and reported immediately.
 You are also able to take action as and when required with a bank reconciliation statement.

 Banks provide statements either on a quarterly basis or on a monthly basis, and you can get your bank statements online.

 Here are some reasons why a Bank Reconciliation Statement is required:

 When you reconcile the transactions in your books of accounts with bank statements, it helps to detect fraud like differences in amounts issued by checks or checks which are issued without the permission of the required authorities.